-Depending on model the Rheem Tankpak Series 2 is suitable for:
+Depending on model, the Rheem Tankpak Series 3 is suitable for:

 - Outdoor or indoor installation

-- Natural Gas or Propane (LPG) or ULPG
+- Natural Gas, Propane (LPG) (Australia only) or ULPG (New Zealand only)

 - Wall or floor mounting

-- Inline or back to back installation (model dependant)
+- Inline or back to back installation

-The Rheem Tankpak Series 2 is a fully engineered system, completely factory assembled, requiring only minimal on-site work to be completed, as detailed below:
+The Rheem Tankpak Series 3 is a fully engineered system, completely factory assembled and tested prior to despatch, requiring only minimal on-site work to be completed, as detailed below:

-- 1. Installation & service connections to the package. - a) Gas in - b) Cold water in - c) Interconnection of storage tank/s (supplied separately) - d) Hot water out - e) Co-axial flueing for individual internal water heaters (supplied separately) - f) Building return circulator (supplied separately) - g) 240V/1Ph/50Hz 10-30A power supply to the package (model dependant) - 2.
-Final commissioning (refer to page 51).
+- 1. Installation & service connections to the package. - a) Gas in - b) Cold water in - c) Interconnection of storage tank/s (supplied separately) - d) Hot water out - e) Co-axial flueing for individual internal water heaters (supplied separately) - f) Building return circulator (model dependant) - g) 240V/1Ph/50Hz 10-30A power supply to the package (model dependant) - 2.
+Final commissioning (refer to page 62).